 Because there are so many questions that were not answered during her trial, even some who once considered Darlie Routier guilty are now having second thoughts and many believe the woman was railroaded by the police and prosecution.

 Over the years, the prosecution has reportedly refused to provide access to any evidence in its custody in the Routier case.
 Why is it not readily available to all interested parties?
 What does the prosecution have to hide?
 For example, Darlie remembers a rape examination after arriving at the hospital.
 But for years, the State insisted there was no rape exam.
 Long after the trial and many appeals, the district attorney was finally required to produce a previously unknown evidence list generated at one time and on that list there is a rape kit!
-Why was a rape kit included on the DA's evidence list if there was no such kit?
-And what happened to it?
+Why was a rape kit included on the DA’s evidence list if there was no such kit?

 Eighteen Years Later.
 At present, Darlie Routier remains on death row in Gatesville, Texas.
-Since her conviction, she and her family have learned a lot bout the legal system.
+Since her conviction, she and her family have learned a lot about the legal system.
 They have presented a far different picture than was originally reported by the press.
-Even Precious Angels author Barbara Davis changed her mind about the case and added a chapter to her book disputing the prosecutor's case.
+Even Precious Angels author Barbara Davis changed her mind about the case and added a chapter to her book disputing the prosecutor’s case.
 Darin Routier divorced Darlie in 2011, but still maintains his wife is innocent.
 He is now a motivational speaker for Journey of Hope, an organization comprised of family members of murder victims.
 Drake Routier, now 18-years-old, was taken from Darin by the state of Texas and brought up by his paternal grandparents.
 He visits his mother on death row.
-On January 29, 2014, Chief Judge Fried Biery of the US District Court, Western District of Texas, granted a request for further DNA tests on a bloody fingerprint found in the house, a bloody sock and Darlie Routier's nightgown.
+On January 29, 2014, Chief Judge Frederick Biery of the US District Court, Western District of Texas, granted a request for further DNA tests on a bloody fingerprint found in the house, a bloody sock and Darlie Routier’s nightgown.